-We Don’t Really Want Your Kids’ Toys and Electronics
+We Don’t Really Want to Take Your Kids’ Toys

 We know it’s unrealistic to expect you to double-check your kids’ backpacks every morning and that most toys arrive in our classrooms without your knowledge.
 But please understand that when we take your sons’ toys we’re doing it because they’re distracting, and if we allow one there will ten more tomorrow.
 So please, if your child takes a toy to school and it’s taken away from him, don’t bail him out by coming to school and asking for the toy back.
 Let him learn his lesson, at least for a week.

 We Might Not Want Your Help

 Schools like to talk about how they want more parent involvement, and some parents generously offer to help in classrooms.
 Sometimes, it’s greatly appreciated.
 But other times, it’s more work for us.
 We’re used to doing things ourselves.
 We’re not very good at delegating.
 And if we know you’re coming every Wednesday at 2:00 p.m., we have to find something for you to do.
 We’ve also had parents who caused more problems than they solved.
-They joked around and distracted students, made too much noise when they were in the room, and modeled bad behavior for students.
+They joked around and distracted students, made too much noise when they were in the room, and modeled bad behavior.
 We don’t want to correct your behavior in front of the class, but we also don’t want our students disrupted.
 Sometimes, we don’t want to take the risk, so we don’t ask for your help.